 There only were a handful of online casinos at the beginning.
 InterCasino became the first one in 1996 and still online.

 It’s difficult to say which was the first slot machine to go online, but there were barely over a dozen of those at the dawn of online gambling.

 Microgaming became the first company to jump on that gravy train in 1994.
-The company then started shaping its ideas into what is known today as the online casino, resulting in over 700 games developed over the years.
+The company then started shaping its ideas into what is known today as the online new casino sites, resulting in over 700 games developed over the years.

 Poker rooms featured a great choice of tables, often becoming training grounds for rising poker stars.
 Another trend was the migration of already popular poker players to the online realm.

 That was a fight of platforms, some of which could fit more players, while others fell into oblivion if they didn’t measure up.
 The most famous poker rooms from those times were Party Poker and Poker Stars.
 The latter quickly rose to prominence thanks to the satellites that offered everyone a shot at something grand.

 At the end of the 1990s top bookmakers whose names are familiar to everyone appeared – William Hill among them.
 A few years later Betfair revolutionized the industry by suggesting a new format of P2P betting.